FWU-DE/telli-api/README.md

 ## Database Setup

-After setting up the database, you'll need to run migrations and seed the database with test data:
+After setting up the database, you'll need to run migrations and seed the database with test data.

+Without access to the staging database, you can run:

 ```sh
 # Run database migrations